stanley-gu/standardsCh/chapter.md

 ### BioModels

-BioModels Database (<http://www.ebi.ac.uk/biomodels/>) is one largest open- access databases in Systems Biology.
+BioModels Database (<http://www.ebi.ac.uk/biomodels/>) is one largest open- access databases in systems biology.
 Part of the international initiative BioModels.net, BioModels provides access to peer-reviewed and published models [@le2006biomodels].
 Each model is manually curated by the database maintainers to verify that it corresponds to the reference publication and gives the expected